DaveTrost/idisc-full-stack-app/README.md

 ## Overview

 This app is for displaying disc golf scorecards and the data contained therein.
+The target audience is the player who wants to have analytics for their game across time, courses, holes, tournaments, and locations.
+Graphical plotting of the user's stats wil enable pattern recognition for strenths and weaknesses so the user can target their practice time appropriately.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->